-Oculus Quest 2 vs. Oculus Quest: Which should you buy?
+Oculus Quest 2 vs. Oculus Quest: Should you upgrade?

 |Starting Price

 In addition to improving the major hardware internals, Facebook also refined the design when making the Oculus Quest 2.
-The Oculus Quest 2 is lighter, has more ergonomic Touch Controllers, and supports accessories like the Quest 2 Elite strap.
+As a result, the Oculus Quest 2 is lighter, has more ergonomic Touch Controllers, and supports more accessories than ever before.

-Oculus Quest 2 vs. Oculus Quest Price
+Oculus Quest 2 vs. Oculus Quest: Pricing for your budget

-The Oculus Quest 2's price is one of the biggest surprises about the new headset.
+The Oculus Quest 2's price was one of the biggest surprises when it launched in 2020.
 Rather than lining up with the launch price of the Oculus Quest, the Oculus Quest 2 starts at $299.
+With a starting price that's $100 lower than the original Oculus Quest, it's a lot easier to jump into the next generation of VR.

-Widening the gap even further, if you're willing to pay an extra $100 for an Oculus Quest 2 with more storage, you get a model with 256GB.
-The original Oculus Quest maxes out at 128GB but still costs $100 more than its 64GB variant.
-If you're debating on if the extra cost is worth it, we have a full breakdown comparing the 64GB and 256GB versions of the Oculus Quest 2 to help you out.
+Widening the gap even further, that $299 model now comes with 128GB of internal storage.
+That's the same amount of storage the original $500 Oculus Quest had. $399 will bring that total storage up to 256GB, leaving even more room for games and apps in the future.
+If you're debating on if the extra cost is worth it, we have a full breakdown comparing the 128GB and 256GB versions of the Oculus Quest 2 to help you out.

-With a starting price that's $100 lower and a bigger bang for your buck if you opt for a model with more storage, the Oculus Quest 2 is the clear winner when it comes to pricing.

-*Oculus Quest 2 vs. Oculus Quest8 Display
+Oculus Quest 2 vs. Oculus Quest: Shining display

 The display of the Oculus Quest 2 is also significantly improved.
-While it only supports 72Hz at launch, the Oculus Quest 2 will support a 90Hz refresh rate in the future.
+While it only supported 72Hz at launch, the Oculus Quest 2 received an update that increased that refresh rate to a whopping 120Hz.
+That's a 60% improvement in refresh rate in just one generation!
 The display of the Oculus Quest 2 also has significantly more pixels than that of the original Oculus Quest.

+The Oculus Quest 2 display utilizes an RGB stripe layout, which means the sub-pixels are laid out in a straight line.
+That straight line forms together nicely with others when putting them all together in the square grid that makes up the display.
+Conversely, the original Oculus Quest uses a diamond PenTile pattern, which leaves gaps between pixels when arranged in a grid.

-The display of the Oculus Quest 2 utilizes RGB stripe, which is the same technology that the Oculus Rift S uses.
-The end result is a sharper looking display when compared to PenTile OLED displays.
-Even if the Oculus Quest 2 and Oculus Quest had the same pixel count, which they don't, an RGB stripe display would still look sharper.
+The result is a sharper-looking display when compared to PenTile OLED displays.
+Even if the Oculus Quest 2 and Oculus Quest had the same pixel count — which they don't — an RGB stripe display would still look sharper.

 The only drawback of the Oculus Quest 2's display is that it is LCD rather than OLED.
 As a result, blacks aren't as dark on the Oculus Quest 2.

-Oculus Quest 2 vs. Oculus Quest What about Facebook accounts?
+Oculus Quest 2 vs. Oculus Quest: What about Facebook accounts?

 The Oculus Quest 2 is the first headset from Facebook to require people to use a Facebook account.
-That's considered a downside for some, but the original Oculus Quest will also require a Facebook account in the future to maintain full functionality.
+That's considered a downside for some, but the original Oculus Quest will also require a Facebook account in the future to maintain full functionality by January 1, 2023.
+You'll have an option to merge their Oculus and Facebook accounts before that date.

-Facebook is ending support for Oculus accounts on January 1, 2023.
-People will have an option to merge their Oculus and Facebook accounts before that date.
-If a person chooses not to merge their accounts, they can still use an older headset, "but full functionality will require a Facebook account," according to Facebook.
-Facebook doesn't fully explain what will happen if people don't merge their accounts, but states that "some games and apps may no longer work."
+Before you get too worried, Meta has since promised to remove the Facebook requirement, which means that some new form of account will likely be available on both the original and newer Quest models.
+This will likely take effect before Quest 1 owners have to rely on a Facebook account.

-Oculus Quest 2 vs. Oculus Quest Games
+Oculus Quest 2 vs. Oculus Quest: A growing library of games

-The Oculus Quest and Oculus Quest 2 share the same growing library of games.
-At least for the foreseeable future, every game for the Oculus Quest will also work on the Oculus Quest 2.
-While the same games will be available on both the Oculus Quest and Oculus Quest 2, the games will look and perform better on the Oculus Quest 2.
+Both headsets share the same growing library of the best Oculus Quest 2 games, but there are a few Oculus Quest 2 exclusives that won't work on the original Quest, like Resident Evil 4 VR.
+Plus, even though most games work on both headsets, all games will look and likely perform better on the Oculus Quest 2.

-Since the Oculus Quest 2 has better internals and a better display, games will run smoother and appear better on the newer headset.

-Both headsets also support Oculus Link, allowing you to play PCVR games by connecting your VR headset to a gaming PC.
-Like native games, any title should look better on the Oculus Quest 2.
-While PCVR games through Oculus Link are powered by your gaming PC, the improved display on the Oculus Quest 2 will still result in better-looking gameplay.
+Both headsets also support Oculus Link, allowing you to play PC VR games by connecting your VR headset to a gaming PC, either via a cable or wirelessly through your home's Wi-Fi network.
+In addition, since it supports the best Wi-Fi 6 routers, wireless PC VR gaming on the Quest 2 will look better and be more responsive than on the original Oculus Quest.

-If you prefer to play PCVR games on your VR headset without having to use any wires, you can use Virtual Desktop.
-Since the Oculus Quest 2 supports Wi-Fi 6 and has a better display, it also wins on this front over its predecessor.
-In
+PC VR titles will look better on the Oculus Quest 2 because the Quest 2's screen is sharper and higher resolution.

-Oculus Quest 2 vs. Oculus Quest Which should you buy?
+Oculus Quest 2 vs. Oculus Quest: Should you upgrade?

 It's not surprising that the Oculus Quest 2 is better than the Oculus Quest in just about every way.
-If the Oculus Quest 2 wasn't better, that would be a reason for concern akin to the PS4 being better than the PS5 (it's not, by the way).
-That being said, it's nice that the Oculus Quest 2 is so much better in so many different ways.
+If the Oculus Quest 2 wasn't better, that would be a reason for concern.
+It's akin to the PS4 being better than the PS5.

 The jump from the original Oculus Quest to the Oculus Quest 2 isn't just about improving internal specs.
 Yes, the Oculus Quest 2 has a much faster processor, a better display, and more RAM, but it also has an improved design, better Touch Controllers, and support for more accessories.

 Unlike laptops and phones, where buying an older model might save you some money and be worth it in terms of bang for your buck, the Oculus Quest 2 is better when it comes to price as well.
 The Oculus Quest 2 starts at $299, which is $100 cheaper than the original Oculus Quest.
-Even if you opt for the Oculus Quest 2 with 256GB of storage, it's still $399, which is the starting price of the original Oculus Quest.
+Even if you opt for the Oculus Quest 2 with 256GB of storage, it's still selling for $399, which is the starting price of the original 64GB Oculus Quest.

 The Oculus Quest 2 is better across the board than the original Oculus Quest, and those improvements come with few drawbacks.
 The Oculus Quest 2 is more powerful, lighter, more refined, and cheaper than the original Oculus Quest.
+And Meta continues to add new features to it every month, features that the Oculus Quest doesn't have the specs to support.

-If you're picking up a new VR headset, the Oculus Quest 2 is the one to buy.
+So if you love your original Oculus Quest and want to get an even better VR experience, the Oculus Quest 2 is worth the upgrade.

 Gaming like you've never experienced before